Transfer Credit Evaluation

 Evaluations are completed in the Office of Registrar after a student is admitted and commits to an offer of admission.
 The transfer credit evaluation is available through CNU Live (paper copies are available upon request).

-Transfer Credits include Advanced Placement, International Baccalaureate, Cambridge Examinations and courses taken elsewhere other than CNU.
+Transfer Credits include Advanced Placement, International Baccalaureate, Cambridge Examinations, CLEP and courses taken elsewhere other than CNU.